Fire-Dragon-DoL/boostit/README.md

 Authentication is something that is not touched often and tend to be specific to frameworks, so it ends up being more "configuration" rather than coding.

-The `curl` usage examples provided in the PDF are incorrect since they don't pass the headers needed to respect JSONAPI.
+The `curl` usage examples provided in the requirements document are incorrect since they don't pass the headers needed to respect JSONAPI.